its-ericjones/jeopardy-web-app/README.md

 - Used/completed questions
 - Game title

-Data persists between browser sessions until manually reset.
+Data persists between browser sessions until manually reset by the `Reset Board` button or by clearing browser cache.

 ## 🔧 Technical Notes